 - Implementing steps to abate or remove any sources of contamination.

-In addition, under the National Policy Statement for Freshwater Management (2020), regional councils and unitary authorities are also required to take practicable steps to notify the public when designated freshwater primary contact sites exceed 540 E. coli per 100 mL during the bathing season.
+In addition, under the National Policy Statement for Freshwater Management (2020), regional councils and unitary authorities are required to take practicable steps to notify the public when designated freshwater primary contact sites exceed 540 E. coli per 100 mL during the bathing season.

 Find out more